A strategic guide to the Zendesk first reply time explore recipe setup in 2026

 A stronger brand: A reputation for being responsive is a massive plus.
 In a crowded market, it can be the one thing that makes you stand out.

-The manual way: A look at the Zendesk first reply time explore recipe setup
+The professional approach: A look at the Zendesk first reply time explore recipe setup

 Building a basic FRT report with Zendesk Explore

-If you want to report on FRT in Zendesk, you have to roll up your sleeves and build a custom report.
-This involves diving into the Explore section, picking the right dataset (like "Support - Tickets"), and then manually dragging and dropping the metrics and attributes you need.
+If you want to report on FRT in Zendesk, you can build a custom report by following a series of logical steps.
+This involves using the Explore section to pick the right dataset and selecting the specific metrics that matter to your business.

 Here’s a simplified version of what that looks like: